daveythacher/LED_Matrix_RP2040/LED_Matrix/lib/Serial/serial_usb/README.md

 ## Core reservations
 This follows the same design as the one outlined in the top level documentation.
 A sample of implementing this Serial implementation is in LED_Matrix/src/usb.

+## Known issues
+Any prime number of 64 byte chunks do not use endpoints correctly.
+For example 17 chunks will select to use one endpoint rather than two rounds of 9 endpoints or 15 endpoints.
+This bug exists out of laziness.
+This however is not expected to be common.
+A 16x32 LED Matrix requires 24 chunks.
+A 32x32 needs 48 and a 64x128 requires 384.
+These are all even and all multiples of 12.
+Therefore the current implementation will never use all 15 endpoints.